e-ucm/simva-infra/README.md

 This respository allows you to to launch a complete SIMVA environment.

+## Instructions

+1. Clone this repository
+2. Verify that you have latest [Vagrant](https://vagrantup.com) and  [VirtualBox](https://www.virtualbox.org/) (tested with 6.0)
+3. Open a terminal in the cloned directory and run `vagrant up`
+> Note: The first time you run this command it will take a long time because Vagrant needs to download, aprovision and install the base required software.
+4. run `vagrant ssh` to get inside VM
+5. run `cd docker-stacks`
+6. run `./simva install`
+> Note: The first time you run this command it will take a long time because it is required to download all docker images required for SIMVA.
+6. run `./simva start` to start all containers.
+> Note: The first time you run this command it will take a long time because all componentes need to initialize.

 # Patreons

 A special thanks to our patreons for supporting this project: